1 Care of the mother

 1-27 What is pre-eclampsia?

 Pre-eclampsia is an important and dangerous condition that may present during pregnancy.
-The signs of pre-eclampsia are:
+The symptoms and signs of pre-eclampsia are:

 - High blood pressure